DM2-ND/CiteExplainer/index.md

 Main contributors: [Mengxia Yu](myu2@nd.edu), [Wenhao Yu](wyu1@nd.edu), and [Meng Jiang](mjiang2@nd.edu)

 ## Motivation
+Citation networks of scientific papers have been getting much attention.
+However, existing datasets cannot meet the requirements of scientists.

-In this project, we release 19 theme-related, infomation-rich, and appropriate-sized datasets for scientific literature citation research.
+In this project, we release 19 theme-related, infomation-rich, and appropriate-sized datasets for research of citation network of scientific papers.
 All the datsets are generated from [S2ORC](https://github.com/allenai/s2orc).
+We extract and clean the datasets following the principles below:

+- For each dataset, we take a typical paper in a specific domain as a source and get its k-hop neighbours (mostly k = 3).
+So that the datasets are theme-related.
+- A dataset is a conntected component if viewed as an undirected graph, which makes sure there are no isolated nodes and each node can always find a path to another node.
+- The size of most datasets is 1000 to 10000 nodes, the largest is no more than 20000 nodes, and the smallest is no less than 500 nodes.

 ### Dataset 1: node2vec.
 Community: Graph learning.
 Center: node2vec.
 TODO: ...